marshallm94/Learning_Notes/AWS.md

 	  applications should be in a cluster.

 * Monitoring of your ECS cluster and containers is provided by AWS CloudWatch
-* An ECS Cluster is comprimised of multiple EC2 instances
+* An ECS Cluster is comprised of multiple EC2 instances.
 * Security Groups, Elastic Load and Autoscaling can be applied.
 * The cluster can be comprised of different EC2 instance types.
 * **Clusters can only scale in a single region** (this is different from availability zones; clusters can span multiple